Contracting in Malta: A Guide for International Contractors

 Set up your own limited company

-Once again, EU citizens can set up a limited company, either in their own country or Malta, and use that entity to contract with clients.
+EU citizens can also set up a limited company and use that entity to contract with clients.
 In Malta, that requires capitalization of EUR 1200, along with typical business registration steps.
 Having a limited company can give your clients some assurance that you are reliable and take contracting seriously.

 Your limited company will contract with the client, and you may also be responsible for corporate tax or VAT if your earnings are high enough.

 An umbrella company in Malta can be a real asset for a contractor of any nationality, as they can sponsor work visas, set up the local contract, and facilitate timely payment.
 They are a third party to your relationship with the client, which can be helpful to minimize any cultural differences and to establish trust.